 After the air show, I made my way back to the town centre, and took some more photos of the beautiful buildings and shop fronts along Hoskins Street.
 Indeed, there were too many highlights to include all the pictures here.
 They included the Temora Post Office, the Open Door bookshop, Nel’s Fabric Place, White Rose Café, Temora House, Temora Ambulance Station and the Hotel Temora.

 Now, however, looking back on my visit, I have realised I was somewhat focussed on aviation at the time and probably missed a lot.
 Certainly, I think there is much more to discover in Temora and its surrounds.

 The Bradman cottage, for example.
 In 1908, Sir Donald Bradman was born nearby in Cootamundra, and in 1983 his family’s original two-room slab cottage was dismantled and moved to Temora.
 The structure is on display at the Temora Rural Museum, which looks like it would be well worth a visit – apart from Bradman’s memorabilia, there are vintage ambulances, farm machinery, fire engines and much more.

 Overall, I was most impressed.
-Temora has a lot going for it – both for aviation and architecture enthusiasts.
+Temora is a must-see destination for aviation and architecture enthusiasts.